bryanthowell-tableau/tableau_tools/README.md

 To set the value:
 `TableauDatasource.set_stored_proc_parameter_value_by_name(parameter_name, parameter_value)`

-For time or datetime values, it is best to pass in a `datetime.date` or `datetime.datetime` variable, but you can also pass in unicode text in the exact format that Tablea's XML uses:
+For time or datetime values, it is best to pass in a `datetime.date` or `datetime.datetime` variable, but you can also pass in unicode text in the exact format that Tableau's XML uses:

 datetime: '#YYYY-MM-DD HH:MM:SS#'
 date: '#YYYY-MM-DD#'